-Torres del Paine, a spectacular mountain range, lies between the Andes mountains and the Patagonian steppe in southern Chile, continuing on to the Atlantic coast.
+Torres del Paine, a spectacular mountain range, lies between the Andes Mountains and the Patagonian steppe in southern Chile, continuing on to the Atlantic coast.
 It is an area of great scenic beauty, with many ridges, crags, glaciers, waterfalls, rivers, lakes and lagoons.

 The park is located 112 km (70 mi) north of Puerto Natales and 312 km (194 mi) north of Punta Arenas.
 The park borders Bernardo O'Higgins National Park to the west and the Los Glaciares National Park to the north in Argentina.

 Torres del Paine National Park is part of the Sistema Nacional de Áreas Silvestres Protegidas del Estado de Chile (National System of Protected Forested Areas of Chile).
-In 2013, it measured approximately 181,414 hectares (448,284 acres).
+In 2013, it measured approximately 181,414 ha (448,284 acres).
 It is one of the largest and most visited parks in Chile.
 The park averages around 250,000+ visitors a year, of which over 50% are foreign tourists.

 The park is one of the 11 protected areas of the Magallanes Region and Chilean Antarctica (together with four national parks, three national reserves, and three national monuments).
-Together, the protected forested areas comprise about 51% of the land of the region (6,728,744 hectares or 16,627,088 acres).
+Together, the protected forested areas comprise about 51% of the land of the region (6,728,744 ha or 16,627,088 acres).

 The Torres del Paine are the distinctive three granite peaks of the Paine mountain range or Paine Massif.
 They extend up to 2,500 m (8,200 ft) above sea level, and are joined by the Cuernos del Paine.
 The landscape is dominated by the Paine massif, which is an eastern spur of the Andes located on the east side of the Grey Glacier, rising dramatically above the Patagonian steppe.
-Small valleys separate the spectacular granite spires and mountains of the massif.
-These are: Valle del Francés (French Valley), Valle Bader, Valle Ascencio, and Valle del Silencio (Silence Valley).
+Small valleys separate the spectacular granite spires and mountains of the massif — these are: Valle del Francés (French Valley), Valle Bader, Valle Ascencio, and Valle del Silencio (Silence Valley).